Project-Prism/Prism-OS/README.md

 | [pinkphone1818](https://github.com/pinkphone1818) | Contributor                  |

 ## Wanting to contribute or fix a typo you found?
-Go right ahead! all you have to do is fork the project, change what you think needs changing, and make a pull request to this repository.
+Go right ahead!
+All you have to do is fork the project, change what you think needs changing, and make a pull request to this repository.
 Any help is greatly appreciated!